rogerdahl/stm32l1-relay-timer/README.md

 https://github.com/rogerdahl/stm32l-discovery-timer-template

 The time is stored in seconds in a volatile variable that gets updated by an interrupt that is triggered every second.
 In main(), a simple state machine runs in a tight loop.
-State switches occur when the time countdown reaches zero or when one of the buttons are pressed.
+State switches occur when the time countdown reaches zero or when one of the buttons is pressed.

 #### Build and Flash

-Start with getting getting the template project working by following the instructions there.
+Start with getting the template project working by following the instructions there.
 Then replace `main.c` with the one from this project.